 Wild Willpower PAC would like to formally thank the many contributors who have collectively helped to make this website available to humanity.
-Many of these “preservers of knowledge” are acknowledged within the section of federal court-recommended:
+Many of these “preservers of knowledge” are acknowledged within the the following section:

 Additional contributors are referenced throughout this site; Wild Willpower PAC is working to make this knowledge as simple-to-navigate as possible, however it should be noted that this site should be read in context with our parent organization’s website, www.WildWillpower.org.